 Not unless there is some news.
 To keep our technicians focused on doing their work under the microscope, you will only hear from the technician if there is a problem and they need information, or if the device is recovered, or if the device is deemed not recoverable.
 At any other point in time after your device comes up for repair, your update is "we are trying to figure out how to get your device to boot, we are grouping it with others that have similar physical or electrical presentations and history.
 We will continue to do everything we can to figure it out, but we can't predict whether or not, or when, we will be able solve your case."

 "No Fix" Options: If we deem your device not recoverable with today's technology then you can simply opt to have us recycle what is left of your device and you owe us nothing for the time and materials that went into your device.
+We will remove the device from your iCloud account in accordance with our recycling policy.
+We may use the logic board for training or parts.
 After a device is deemed No Fix or not recoverable, we end our no fee investment of time and energy into the device.
 If you'd prefer us not to recycle the dead device, and you'd like us to put time into processing the device for return to you, we will send an invoice for safe reassembly and return shipping (~$30) and you will receive a tracking number once paid and the device will ship home.

 Once we get your phone to boot we will send you an email about your recovery and an invoice for Successful Data as soon as we have a path to data.
 We will wait for payment of the invoice to continue with data extraction and parsing.